talpor/talpor-dev-handbook/docs/development/methodology/trello.md

 #### 7. **Done:**

-This lists should have the cards that are approved by the client and are already in the production server.
+This list should have the cards that are approved by the client and are already in the production server.
 After the client approves the card, the person responsible of making the production deploy should put the card in this list as soon as he finishes the deploy (The